Skip to content

 L_assert

-Note: [[ is a bash syntax sugar and is not a command.
+Execute a command given from the second positional argument.
+When the command fails, execute L_panic.
+Note: [[ is a bash syntax sugar and is not a command. ! is also not a standalone command or builtin, so it can't be used with this function.
 You could use eval "[[ ${var@Q} = ${var@Q} ]]".
 However to prevent quoting issues it is simpler to use wrapper functions.
 The function L_regex_match L_glob_match L_not are useful for writing assertions.
-To invert the test use L_not which just executes ! "$@". ! is not a standalone command or builtin, so it can't be used with this function.
+To invert the test use L_not which just executes ! "$@".

 Example